teddynote-lab/mcp-usecase/README.md

 ## Configuration

-In order to execute each example, a `.env` file is required.
+In order to execute each case, a `.env` file is required.
 Please specify the necessary environment variables in the `.env.example` file located in the root directory, and rename it to `.env`.

-### sites for configuring required environment variables for each example
+### sites for configuring required environment variables for each case
 - https://platform.openai.com/api-keys
 - https://dify.ai/
 - https://app.tavily.com/home